Thursday Group

 Marianne said: “It’s been great to see the Thursday Group and Chess Club grow together, creating so many new friendships along the way.
 We’re both getting busier and busier and we have big plans for the future.
 Long may it continue!”

 Derek said: “So many people of all ages and backgrounds are having a wonderful time meeting and playing chess locally on Tuesdays, Thursdays and Sundays.
-Chess Scotland recently described Queens Park as having a ‘lively chess scene’ – it’s a bit of an understatement!”
+Chess Scotland have described Queens Park as having a ‘lively chess scene’ – it’s a bit of an understatement!”

 Get Involved